 I still rather liked it, perhaps due to the natural chemistry between the two leads, and the still-shocking subject with its ancient pivotal question: work or love?

 There are, of course, no easy answers (in life, in anything).
-But how to combat the institutionalised homophobia in the sport, which in 2018 masquerades as a kind of insidious practicality about a player’s economic value?
+But how to combat the institutionalised homophobia in the sport, which today masquerades as a kind of insidious practicality about a player’s economic value?